mighty-gerbils/gerbil/doc/guide/intro.md

 detail that is worth elaborating upon.
 Contracts can also be enacted in arbitrary context with the ubiquitous `using` macro.
-Furthermore, within the body of a `using` incantation, bound variables acquire dotted acces for interface methods and slot accesses.
+Furthermore, within the body of a `using` incantation, bound variables acquire dotted access for interface methods and slots.

 Here is an example:
 ```scheme